ileana-aguilar/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: The javascript and git commands were the most challenging

 ## License